Maxillary PMMA Nightguard

 Note: You don’t need to apply toothpaste to the brush.
 Since toothpaste can be abrasive, it may scratch your night guard and cause it to wear out more quickly.
 Dish soap or Castile soap is an excellent non-abrasive daily cleanser for your guard if you want to cleanse with a separate toothbrush

-Deep Clean your Night Guard Monthly
+Monthly Deep Clean your Night Guard

 Deep cleaning a nightguard with water and vinegar